Ale-Monte/python-whatsapp-bot/README.md

 > You can only send a template type message as your first message to a user.
 That's why you have to send a reply first before we continue.

-# Deploy Your Slack AI Bot to Azure
+# Deploy Your WhatsApp AI Bot to Azure

 ## 1. Introduction